Endpoint Security: Keeping Virtual Desktops Safe for the Remote Workforce

 Information technology teams in the public sector face significant challenges supporting remote workers’ access to the applications and data required to be productive while, at the same time, maintaining security controls that protect against the constant barrage of exploits.
 These controls are taking on greater importance as ransomware attacks are multiplying, while workers and contractors are demanding expanded information access to do their jobs.

 A case in point is UNC Health Care, a not-for-profit, integrated health care system owned by the State of North Carolina and based in Chapel Hill.
 The system is comprised of UNC hospitals, its provider network, clinical programs at UNC School of Medicine, and nine affiliate hospitals and hospital systems.
 UNC Health Care was ready to go to the next stage of virtualization with a complete Citrix rollout.
 In so doing, UNC Health need to find a software-based endpoint solution that could leverage some of its existing assets, to control new investment costs.
-The answer was to employ thin client software that reduced costs, increased security at the endpoint, and centralized IT management while supporting the various workflows used in healthcare.
+The answer was to employ endpoint software that reduced costs, increased security at the endpoint, and centralized IT management while supporting the various workflows used in healthcare.
 Furthermore, UNC Health was able to improve the end user experience by provide physicians and staff the flexibility to access medical records and other information while roaming between workstations.

 Virtualization Technology Can Streamline Access and Protect Against Malware